Shaun of the Dead: Plot

 In the Crouch End area of London, 29-year-old sales advisor Shaun is disrespected by his colleagues, does not get along with his stepfather Philip, and is dumped by his girlfriend Liz after he promises to improve himself but is unsuccessful in making decent plans for an anniversary date.
 At his favourite pub, the Winchester, a heartbroken Shaun gets drunk with his slacker best friend Ed.
-At home, Shaun and Ed's roommate Pete complains of a bite wound from a mugger and berates Shaun, telling him to stop leaning on Ed and get his life together.
+At home, Shaun and Ed's roommate Pete complains of a bite wound from a mugger and berates Shaun, telling him to stop leaning on Ed and to get his life together.

 The following day, a zombie apocalypse has overwhelmed London.
 Shaun and Ed do not notice until they encounter two zombies in their garden, whom they beat to death after throwing household implements and Shaun's vinyl collection at them.
-They devise a plan to rescue Shaun's mother, Barbara, and Liz, and then wait out the crisis at the Winchester.
+They devise a plan to rescue Shaun's mother, Barbara, and Liz, and then wait out the crisis at The Winchester.
 They escape from a now-zombified Pete by stealing his car.
 They pick up Philip, who has been bitten, and Barbara.
 Ed deliberately crashes Pete's car so he can drive Philip's Jaguar Series 3.
 They fetch Liz and her flatmates David and Dianne.
 Philip reconciles with Shaun before becoming a zombie.

 Forced to abandon the car and their weapons, they sneak through the neighbourhood and briefly encounter a group led by Shaun's friend Yvonne, with each group member resembling a doppelgänger of the other group's members.
 Shaun defends Barbara from a zombie and impales it with a swingball pole.
-After imitating zombies to bypass a horde and reach the Winchester, Shaun and Ed argue when Ed wastes time on his phone, attracting the zombies' attention.
-David panics and breaks a window of the Winchester, forcing Shaun to lure the horde away using himself as bait before returning.
+After imitating zombies to bypass a horde and reach The Winchester, Shaun and Ed argue when Ed wastes time on his phone, attracting the zombies' attention.
+David panics and breaks a window of The Winchester, forcing Shaun to lure the horde away using himself as bait before returning.